imqueue/imqueue.com/tutorial/index.md

-Command line tool for @imqueue provides an ability to integrate 3-rd party development tools, like Travis CI, DockerHub and GitHub within the default template, so while the service is created using the tool, we can gain all benefit of automatically set up repository, continuous integration and docker image builds with a single command.
+Command line tool for @imqueue provides an ability to integrate 3-rd party development tools, like Travis CI, DockerHub and GitHub within the default template, so while the service is created using the tool, we can gain all benefits of automatically set up repository, continuous integration and docker image builds with a single command.
 So what we going to do as a first step is to install and configure `@imqueue/cli`.

 ### Preparing Development Environment

-Before we start we need to set up [NodeJS](https://nodejs.org/).
+Before start we need to set up [NodeJS](https://nodejs.org/).
 It is recommended to install it using [NVM](https://github.com/creationix/nvm#installation)

-As we agreed we will also need to have Redis, MongoDB and PostgreSQL installed.
-You can install them in your system using any comfortable way, like install using docker images:
+As we agreed, we will also need to have Redis, MongoDB and PostgreSQL installed.
+You can install them in your system using any comfortable way, like using docker images, for example:
 [Mongo](https://hub.docker.com/_/mongo/),
 [Redis](https://hub.docker.com/_/redis/),
 [PostgreSQL](https://hub.docker.com/_/postgres/).

+Or just directly install them in your system if there are no objections doing that.

 ### Installing @imqueue/cli

-As told before command line tool allows integrations with GitHub, DockerHub and TravisCI.
+As told before, command line tool allows integrations with GitHub, DockerHub and TravisCI.
 You may consider CLI to do that or not.
-If not it will only create local folders and files.
+If not, it will only create local folders and files.
 So during the installation of the tool you have to make a choice for that.

-If you decide to use integrations you must prepare GitHub and DockerHub namespaces.
-For GitHub you use your user namespace or create an organisation.
+If you decide to use integrations, you must prepare GitHub and DockerHub namespaces.
+For GitHub you should use your user namespace or create an organisation.
 The same for DockerHub.

 - Go to [GitHub](https://github.com).
 Create an account or log-in existing.
   Go to "Settings" -> "Organizations".
 Click "New organisation" and